 - The ACA: even Kaiser Health News points how the new health exchanges (to pick one aspect of a 2000-page bill), present many new complications.

 “The health law, however, takes this simple idea and makes it extraordinarily complicated – if not impossible – to execute.
 By adding a litany of new minimum-insurance requirements and regulations to the original bipartisan idea, health insurance purchased through an exchange will likely end up more expensive than it is now.”

-A large number of complex regulations favor large organizations (insurers, providers) who can devote entire departments to compliance and coping with multiple reporting requirements (with IT ultimately holding the bag) as well as lobbying any political activity to push further regulation in their preferred directions.
-As I well know from a small business perspective, this disfavors smaller, innovative organizations (barriers to entry, costs of compliance) and approaches.
-Further hazards include “regulatory capture” (where the regulated control the direction and enforcement—e.g., certain IT vendors, “green light bulbs”) and cronyism (where politically well-connected organizations earn legislative and enforcement favors), or outside contractors who benefit from the new streams of tax moneys available to build out further regulation.
-See this discussion: Click Here
+A large number of complex regulations favor large organizations like insurers and providers who can devote entire departments to compliance and coping with multiple reporting requirements.
+These substantial organizations can also manage lobbying any political activity to push further regulation in their preferred directions.
+As I see from a small business perspective, this evidently disfavors smaller and innovative organizations and approaches.
+Consequently, obstacles like barriers to entry and costs of compliance restrain small organizations.
+Furthermore, hazards include “regulatory capture” (where the regulated control the direction and enforcement—e.g., certain IT vendors, “green light bulbs”), cronyism (where politically well-connected organizations earn legislative and enforcement favors), or outside contractors who benefit from the new streams of tax moneys available to build out further regulation.
+See this discussion for more.

-Tim O’Reilly suggested at StrataRx “Maybe we’d love government as much as Apple if the interfaces were better.”
-Oh, really?
+Tim O’Reilly suggested at StrataRx, “Maybe we’d love government as much as Apple if the interfaces were better.”
 Would the impacts of all of the above on enterprise IT planning and implementation be significantly mitigated by better interfaces?

 The next post will outline some of the IT-specific obstacles.